Holographic Observables at Large $d$: Entanglement Entropy at Large

 The validity of the area theorem can be understood as follows.
 In the CFT vacuum there are no scales beyond the CFT cut-off and the length of the strip, so the form of the entanglement entropy is determined by dimensional grounds.
-In the excited CFTs, there is a UV contribution that matches to the CFT vacuum since the theories have the same UV fixed point.
+In the excited CFTs, there is a UV contribution that matches to the CFT vacuum one since the theories have the same UV fixed point.
 Therefore, the divergent contributions in $\a$ included in the numerator of \eq{sdef} cancel against each other.
 There is a variety of additional finite terms allowed by the scales in the theory that contribute to $\a$.
 In the presence of Lorentz symmetry, it is known that the coefficient of these terms follows a holographic $c$-theorem \cite{Ryu:2006ef,Myers:2010tj,Chu:2019uoh,Giataganas:2017koz,Cremonini:2013ipa}.
 In the entropy density \eq{eeee} defined above, the contributions of $\a$ can be understood as the difference $\a_{IR} - \a_{UV}$, and therefore, whenever the area theorem holds, the difference has to be negative.

-From \eq{eeee}, we get \be \ff{S_{density}}{s}\simeq 1+ \prt{\a_{IR} - \a_{UV}}\ff{4 G_N^{(d+1)} z_h^{d-1} A}{R^{d-1}}~, \ee which upon a substitution to \eq{sde}, and at large $d$, leads to a simple dependence on the integral $F(z_h)$ as $\a_{UV}=\a_{IR} - s z_h F(z_h)~$.
+From \eq{eeee}, we get \be \ff{S_{density}}{s}\simeq 1+ \prt{\a_{IR} - \a_{UV}}\ff{4 G_N^{(d+1)} z_h^{d-1} A}{R^{d-1}}~, \ee similar to \cite{Gushterov:2017vnr}, which upon a substitution to \eq{sde}, and at large $d$, leads to a simple dependence on the integral $F(z_h)$ as $\a_{UV}=\a_{IR} - s z_h F(z_h)~$.
 At large $d$ the area theorem violation boils down to the computation of the sign of $F(z_h)$.
 The large $d$ expansion \eq{fres} shows that $F(z_h)$ converges to a positive value, and therefore, at large $d$ the area theorem can be seen analytically that is violated \be \a_{UV}=\a_{IR} -\ff{s z_h}{4}~, \qquad\mbox{at large $d$}~. \ee The robustness of the large $d$ expansion is tied with the straightforward analytic proof of the area theorem violation.
 There is no need for numerical analysis or complicated analytic computations.
 The fact that we can analytically compute the function $F(z_h)$ in this limit and conclude for the area theorem in a relatively straightforward way demonstrates one of the benefits of the large $d$ expansion, and its possible applicability to other theories and other monotonicity theorems.
+In subsection \ref{section:qen} we will elaborate more on the area term computation and we will provide an alternative evaluation of the $\a$ values.